Ibrah1m1/Ibrah1m1/README.md

 ## 📌 About Me

-I'm a passionate **Software Engineering student** with experience in **application development**, **UI/UX design**, and **bioinformatics research**.
-I love solving real-world problems through technology and continuously learning new skills.

-**Currently seeking internship opportunities** to apply my diverse skills and create real impact!
+Software Engineering student at the University of Jeddah with experience in application development, design, and data analysis.
+Proven ability to build and test software solutions using Python, Java, and modern tools.
+Active participant in technical workshops and community initiatives.
+Seeking internship to apply technical skills and contribute to real-world projects.

 ---